forrestyishichen/cmpe202-jinsho/VALUES.md

 **Jingduo Huang**
 The second version of our game has been implemented.
 New map has been developed.
 I want to choose "communication" as this week's value.
 In the weekly meeting, we solved the bugs and discussed more scenario which will be added to our game.

+## 11/15/2017

+**Yishi Chen**

+Complete and commited project 1.3 with two complete game level.
+I am pretty pround with every member of the team cause we only have three members due to some reasons.
+But anyway, let's keey **Simplicity** as our core value.